sdeda1us/react-gallery/README.md

 Duration: Weekend - 12 hours

 This full stack SERN application allows the user to browse a photo gallery of things that are important to the author.
 Clicking on the image toggles the image off and reveals a text description of the image.
 Clicking on the 'Love it!' button adds a vote to the total loves for the photo.
+Clicking on the delete button deletes the image from the display and the database.
+Users can add new images via the form at the top of the page by entering a working url path and a description.

 The application's data is hosted on a SQL server, and the application can get data and modify data in the database.